Jengamon/Disandria/README.md

 ### Scripting-related

-* The scripting language will be JavaScript, through Mozilla's SpiderMonkey 24.
+* The default scripting language will be Falcon.
+I will add more in the future...
-  ...which is expected to be released November 2013.
-So you see why there is no scripting engine right now.

-### Image-related

-* Images must be RGBA-8.
-No CMYK stuff.

-## A bit of Information on the Projects inside the Project
+## A bit of Information on the Projects inside this Project

 ### PugiTMX

 PugiTMX is a TMX map parser, written in C++ (obviously), based on the PugiXML parser.
 I wrote it to see if I could.

-### RPGeom

-This is a geometry/collision library specifically tailored toward RPGs.
-The reasoning behind this is... nothing.
-A simple test to see if I could.
-By the way, RPGeom uses the [Cartesian coordinate system](http://en.wikipedia.org/wiki/Cartesian_coordinate_system "Cartesian coordinate system") with the topleft corner being the origin.

 **Thank you for your interest in Disandria!**